TMHBBV/unbxdocs./docs/Browse/deploy-unbxd-browse/android-sdk-1.md

 #### Variant

-Variants can be enabled or disabled in AutoSuggest query responses.
+Example: Search with variants

+Variants parameter enables or disables variants in the API response.
+It can take two values: “true” or “false”.
+Default value is “false”.

 ```kotlin
 val autosuggestQuery = AutosuggestQuery.Builder("Shir").variant(Variant(true, 2)).build()